kittyschulz/visual_census/README.md

 $ wget --no-check-certificate https://ai.stanford.edu/~jkrause/cars/car_devkit.tgz
 ```

 The data will be downloaded as *.tgz files.
-To extract and pre-process the data, call
+To extract and pre-process the data, call:

 ```
 $ python3 pre-process.py
 ```

 With the images pre-processed, we can train the model.
 The trained model will be saved as an *.hdf5 file.
+If you don't have access to a machine with multiple GPUs or a cluster, it is recommended you let this step run overnight.

 ```
 $ python3 build_model.py